Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 (i) Improves understanding: The knowledge of principles improves the understanding of the managers about the ways and means of managing an organisation.

-(iii) Optimum utilization: Management principles aim at optimum utilization of human and physical resources for the attainment of organisational goals.
+(iii) Optimum utilization: Management principles aim at the optimum utilization of human and physical resources for the attainment of organisational goals.

 (v) Fulfilling social responsibility and research: Management principles are used as a basis for management training education and research.